thetylermoore/visional-glassy-field-jules-test/README.md

 ------------------------------------------------------------------------------

 An abstract, blobby-looking field - rendered in the style of hot, glowing glass.
-It was produced using cheap low-budget psuedoscience.
+It was produced using cheap low-budget pseudoscience.

 The surface was constructed with a spherized sinusoidal function, of sorts.
 I like it, because it's very cheap to produce, mildly reminiscent of noise and allows a camera to pass through it